 The exact cause of rectal prolapse is unclear.
 Possible causes may include any of the following:

-Rectal prolapse occurs most often in children under age 6 and in the elderly.
+Rectal prolapse occurs most often in children under age 6.
+Health problems that may lead to prolapse include:

 In adults, it is usually found with constipation, or with a muscle or nerve problem in the pelvic or genital area.